 Dan Turner a historian, photographer, and linguist.
 His work includes numerous building profiles from around the country focussing on lost history, some of which can be found on his website, substreet.org.
 Dan has worked with Zenith City Press on several of its publications and designed and maintains our website.
 Click here to view an archive of Turner’s work for Zenith City Online.

 Gary Waller (Will to Murder) was born in Duluth, Minnesota, where he served in the police department for twenty-one years.
 Waller holds a B.A. in criminology from the University of Minnesota Duluth and an M.A. in management from the College of St. Scholastica.
-In 1986, he was elected St. Louis County Sheriff; he retired in 1999.
+In 1986, he was elected St. Louis County Sheriff.
+He retired in 1999 and died in August, 2017.